IIIF/api/source/api/presentation/3.0/index.md

 An ordered list of Canvases, and/or further Ranges.
 Ranges allow Canvases, or parts thereof, to be grouped together in some way.
 This could be for content-based reasons, such as might be described in a table of contents or the set of scenes in a play.
 Equally, physical features might be important such as quires or gatherings, or when recorded music is split across different physical carriers such as two CDs.

 ### 2.2.
 Additional Types

 This specification makes use of the following types, defined elsewhere:

-##### Content
-{: #overview-content}

-Content resources such as images, audio, video or text that are associated with a Canvas, or provide external renderings of resources.

-##### Annotation
-{: #overview-annotation}

-Content is associated with a Canvas via Annotations.
-The same mechanism is used for the visible or audible resources as is used for transcriptions, commentary, tags and other content.
-This provides a single, coherent method for aligning information, and provides a standards based framework for distinguishing parts of resources and parts of Canvases.
-As Annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.

-##### Annotation Page
-{: #overview-annotationpage}

-An ordered list of Annotations in a single response, typically associated with a single Canvas, and can be part of an Annotation Collection.

 ##### Annotation Collection
 {: #overview-annotationcollection}

 An ordered list of Annotation Pages.
 Annotation Collections allow higher level groupings of Annotations to be recorded.
 For example, all of the English translation Annotations of a medieval French document could be kept separate from the transcription or an edition in modern French, or the director's commentary on a film can be separated from the script.

+##### Annotation Page
+{: #overview-annotationpage}

+An ordered list of Annotations, typically associated with a Canvas but may be referenced from other resource types as well.
+Annotation Pages are often part of an Annotation Collection.

+##### Annotation
+{: #overview-annotation}

+Content resources are associated with a Canvas via Annotations.
+The same mechanism is used for the visible and/or audible resources as is used for transcriptions, commentary, tags and other content.
+This provides a single, coherent method for aligning information, and provides a standards based framework for distinguishing parts of resources and parts of Canvases.
+As Annotations can be added later, it promotes a distributed system in which publishers can align their content with the descriptions created by others.

+##### Content
+{: #overview-content}

+Content resources such as images, audio, video or text that are associated with a Canvas, or provide external renderings of resources.

 ##  3. Resource Properties